 Even if you cut your bathroom vent on, there will still be plenty of humidity.
 Certain materials can stand up to that better than others.
 You also want a countertop that isn’t vulnerable to grout.

-This isn’t a requirement but grout can be a pain to clean so it will save you some headache.
+This isn’t a requirement, but grout can be a pain to clean so that it will save you some headaches.

 The last thing we’re going to talk about is scale.
-You always have to take the vanity size to bathroom size ratio into account before you settle on something.
+You always have to consider the vanity size to bathroom size ratio before settling on something.

 You don’t want to cram a huge vanity in a tiny bathroom no matter how much storage space you want.
-It will make things awkward to move around and actually use your bathroom as a bathroom.
+It will make it awkward to move around and use your bathroom as a bathroom.

-Even if you use your bathroom all the time if you don’t have space for a large one then a standard 25 inches wide and 21 inches deep will work fine.
+Even if you use your bathroom all the time, a standard 25 inches wide and 21 inches deep will work fine if you don’t have space for a large one.

-Again, you want to consider who is using the vanity with this one.
-If you or your spouse is short then trying to use a tall vanity will be awkward and vice versa.
-If you’re tall and have short vanity then you’ll hurt your back with crouching down.
+Again, you want to consider who uses the vanity with this one.
+If you or your spouse is short, trying to use a tall vanity will be awkward and vice versa.
+If you’re tall and have short vanity, you’ll hurt your back by crouching down.

 The standard height for vanities is 32 inches.
 That should suit your needs rather you’re tall or short.